mdodovic/SymPyCAP/documentation1.md

 #### The Kirchhoff’s current law equations

-* SymPyCAP formulates the KCL equations for all nodes, except reference node (for *other nodes*).\
+* SymPyCAP formulates the KCL equations for all nodes, except reference node (for *other nodes*).
-* The currents are expressed in terms of node voltages.\
+* The currents are expressed in terms of node voltages.
 * The reference direction for current is **out of the node**.

 #### Modified Nodal Analysis

-* SymPyCAP uses MNA (Modified Nodal Analysis) to formulate ande solve equations.\
+SymPyCAP uses MNA (Modified Nodal Analysis) to formulate ande solve equations.\
-*MNA variables:* node voltages and currents which cannot be expressed in terms of node voltages.
-These currents are labeled by I"ID" ("ID" specifies a circuit element).
+<ins> *MNA variables:* </ins> node voltages and currents which cannot be expressed in terms of node voltages.\
+* Node voltages are labeled by V1, V2, V3...
+* V0 = 0 by default
+* Currents are labeled by I"ID" ("ID" specifies a circuit element).

 ##   Units